BasicPrimitives/react/docs/AdviserAndAssistantItemTypes.md

 # Custom Placement of Children
-## Adviser & Assistant Item Types
+## Adviser & Assistant Item Types:

-Organizational Chart items are defined in form of regular hierarchy, so every item may have only one parent.
-This is conceptually easy to understand for end user who edits organizational chart and software developer to maintain required structures in database and in application.
+The organizational chart structure is a regular tree.
+That means that every node can only have one logical parent in the hierarchy.
+That makes the organizational chart conceptually easy to work with for the end-user who edits the organizational chart and the software developer to maintain the database's required structures and the application.

-In the reality pure hierarchical relations are rare, so organizational chart provides means to represent none hierarchical relations in form of item types and on-screen annotations.
+In reality, pure hierarchical relations are rare.
+So in our organizational chart, we provide the means to represent non-hierarchical relations by using different child item types and on-screen annotations.

-Chart supports following `itemType`s:
+The component has the following child positions in diagram layout relative to the parent node:

-* `ItemType.Regular`
+* Regular
-* `ItemType.Adviser`
+* Adviser
-* `ItemType.Assistant`
+* Assistant
-* `ItemType.SubAdviser`
+* Sub Adviser
-* `ItemType.SubAssistant`
+* Sub Assistant
-* `ItemType.GeneralPartner`
+* General Partner
-* `ItemType.LimitedPartner`
+* Limited Partner
-* `ItemType.AdviserPartner`
+* Adviser Partner

-All of them control child placement relative to its logical parent in the hierarchy.
-The following example demonstrates  `Adviser` and `Assistant` types. `Adviser` item placed on the side of its logical parent and connected to it horizontally. `Assistant` item is placed at level in between its parent and remaining `Regular` children and horizontally connected to connection line connecting parent and its `Regular` children.
+All of them affect child placement relative to its parent in the hierarchy.
+The following example demonstrates  Adviser and Assistant types.
+The adviser item is placed at the same level as its parent and connected to it horizontally.
+The assistant occupies the row between the parent and all other regular children.
+It has a horizontal connection to the vertical line going from the parent to the remaining children.

-Use `adviserPlacementType` property of `ItemConfig` to place `Adviser` or `Assistant` on the left or right side of the hierarchy
+Use the `adviserPlacementType` option to place an adviser or assistant on the parent's node hierarchy's left or right side.

-* `AdviserPlacementType.Left`
-* `AdviserPlacementType.Right`
+Use the `levelOffset` option to arrange assistants into multiple rows.
+See the regular children layout sample.

 [React](../src/Samples/AdviserAndAssistantItemTypes.js)

 ## Sub Adviser & Sub Assistant item types

 Sub Adviser & Sub Assistant item types are variations of regular Adviser & Assistant types.
-The only difference is they are shift down one level relative to their parents, so they are connected by their top side to the hierarchy.
+The only difference is that they have the connection line going from the top edge of the node, and they are shift down one level relative to their parents.

-Use `adviserPlacementType` property to place them on the left or right side of parent's hierarchy as well.
+Use the `adviserPlacementType` option to place them on the parent's hierarchy's left or right side.

 [React](../src/Samples/SubAdviserAndSubAssistantItemTypes.js)

 ## Adviser child nodes placement above parent's node children

-If adviser node has its own children then control adds extra levels, so advisers children are placed above level of the regular children.
-This behavior can be altered with `placeAdvisersAboveChildren` property.
-So parent's node and advisers node children would be rendered side by side at the same level.
+If the adviser node has its children, then control adds extra levels, so it places advisers children at rows above the parent's children.
+You can alter this layout schema with the `placeAdvisersAboveChildren` option.
+If you set it to false, control would place advisers and the parent's children at the same row of the diagram.

 [React](../src/Samples/PlaceAdvisersAboveChildren.js)

 ## Assistant child nodes placement above parent's node children

-If assistant node has its own children then control adds extra levels, so assistant's children are placed one level above of the regular children.
-This behavior can be altered with `placeAssistantsAboveChildren` property.
-So parent's node and assistants node children would be rendered side by side at the same level.
+If the assistant node has its children, then control pushes the parent's children down, placing assistant children at rows above the parent's children.
+You can alter this layout schema with the `placeAssistantsAboveChildren` option.
+If you set it to false, then the parent's and assistant's node children would be rendered side by side at the same level.

 [React](../src/Samples/PlaceAssistantsAboveChildren.js)